SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Availability_Platform.md

 ### Initialization

-For the collector to import which endpoints it needs to ping, the **Import Settings** section in the **Configuration** page need to be properly filled out with the correct directory and user information if importing from a remote directory.
+To import the endpoints the collector needs to ping, in the **Import Settings** section on the **Configuration** page, fill in the correct directory, as well as user information in case you will import from a remote directory.

-This will automatically be filled out after using the EPM Setup Wizard script.

-### Redundancy

-There is no redundancy defined.
+If you use the **EPM Setup Wizard** script, this will be filled in automatically.

 ## How to use

-This driver is a self sufficient collector to be used with the **Skyline EPM Platform Availability** driver.
+This is a self-sufficient connector that is intended to be used with the **Skyline EPM Platform Availability** connector.